 Nevada overtime laws are important for every employer and employee.
 Hourly employees, and even some salaried employees have the right to receive overtime in the State of Nevada.
 If you have the right to overtime, you may take steps to enforce your rights.
-The Las Vegas lawyers at Adam S. Kutner & Associates explain how Nevada’s overtime laws work.
+The Las Vegas lawyers at Adam S. Kutner, Injury Attorneys explain how Nevada’s overtime laws work.

 Nevada Overtime Laws – an Overview

 Nevada employees have the right to earn overtime.
 Employees who earn less than 1.5 times the state minimum wage have the right to receive overtime pay.
 Overtime kicks in whenever an employee works more than eight hours in a 24-hour period or more than 40 hours in a workweek.
 There are some exceptions, and not all employees are covered by overtime laws in Nevada.

 Nevada Revised Statutes 608.018 (NRS 608.018) – Nevada Overtime Law